chrometoasters/ct-sass-at-contrast/README.md

 ### HTML

-High contrast styles are applied when a parent element has the high-contrast attribute:
+High contrast styles are applied when a parent element has the high-contrast selector (refer map above).

-    [data-state_high-contrast="true"]

-Usually this would be applied to the root element (`html`).
+This can be applied to any wrapper element, including the root (`html`).

 This attribute can be applied and toggled using the `ct-jquery-state` plugin.